 Whichever way you choose, that’s pretty much all there is to it.
 Once the package download and installs you will be able to find Slack in your applications menu and launch it.

 Follow the on screen prompts to get set-up and join any Slack workspace available to you.

-Download Slack (non-Snap)
+Download Slack for Linux

 You can still download Slack for Linux from the Slack website if you’d rather, but the Snap app will ensure you’re kept up to date with future releases as and when they’re released, automatically.

-Open Source Alternatives to Slack
+Open Source Alternative to the Slack Client

 For the best Ubuntu experience on the Unity desktop you may want to consider using a third-party or unofficial Slack app.

 Scudcloud is especially popular with users of Ubuntu 16.04 LTS because it neatly integrates with the Unity desktop.
 This means you get things like an unread message count on the Unity launcher, native notification bubbles, an indicator applet, and a Unity quicklist for fast switching between Slack channels.

 You can download Scudcloud from Github, or install it from the a PPA by running these commands: